 Traffic Safety Management, Urban and Regional Planning, Engineering Law, Operations Research I,

-Operations Research II, Transportation Systems, Geographic Information Systems.
+Operations Research II, Transportation Systems, Geographic Information Systems, Project Management.
 Some of these courses have prerequisites; students taking the courses must meet prerequisites.

-The technology management capstone project (TM 699) will be work related, oriented toward the area of emphasis, and directed by an academic advisor.
+The Technology Management Capstone Project (TM 699) will be work-related, oriented toward the Area of Emphasis, and directed by an academic advisor.

 Graduate Certificate in Information Security

 Evidence of information security coursework is required for many federal and Department of Defense (DoD) funded projects.
-This certificate will meet the government requirements for certification and continuing education for several security certifications.
+This certificate will typically meet the government requirements for certification and continuing education for several security certifications.

 Admission Requirements